-The newer spec E6.2 engine combined with use of AdBlue has enabled us to reduce NOx emissions by 100% in 2022 and urban or city-centre locations preserving air quality is one of our primary concerns.
+Since most of our work is carried out in urban or city-centre locations preserving air quality is one of our primary concerns.

 Excavation can generate significant emissions of dust and we have various methods of damping-down the site including power saws fitted with watertank/pumps and portable misting systems.